copydataai/order-manager/README.md

   - just admin has access to modify
   - Auth: id == organization.id get 404 not found(not a 403 forbidden)
   - show organization id

+- `/organizations/:organizationId/orders`
+    - GET, POST
+    - get all the orders based on the token to get the organization id
+    - create and order based on the token to get the organization id

+- `/organizations/:organizationId/orders/:orderId`
+    - GET, PATCH, PUT
+    - retrieve an order by id
+    - edit or edit full an order by id

 - `/organizations`
     - POST